eitanoid/toml-resume/README.md

 			]

-[[section."Technical Skills"]] # this section is composed of a key-value paids with each point's 'key' is displayed in bold. section_type="points"
+[[section."Technical Skills"]] # this section is composed of title-description pairs with each point's 'title' being displayed in bold. section_type="points"
+Points=[
-Points."These points"="Are stored as key-value pairs."
+    ["These points","Are stored as key-value pairs."],
-Points."This test is bold"="this text isn't."
+    [ "This test is bold","this text isn't." ],
+]

 [[section."Hobbies and Interests"]] # this section is composed of bulletpoints only. section_type="list"